Ricorocks-Digital-Agency/morpher/README.md

 * Everything in the `run` method is encapsulated in a database transaction.
 This means that if there is an exception whilst running your morph, no data changes will be persisted.
-* Its important to remember that this package isn't magic.
+* It's important to remember that this package isn't magic.
 If you do something stupid to the data in your database, there is no going back. **Back up your data before migrating.**
 * You can override the `canRun` method to stop a faulty data set ruining your database.
 Perform any checks you want in this method, and just return a boolean to tell us if we should go ahead.
+* Want to write your progress to the console during a Morph?
+You can do so using the `$this->console` property on the Morph class!